-This is the most difficult for scholars used to thinking "disciplinarily," yet the most unique and interesting part of an Interdisciplinary proposal.
-This section requires identification and description of three areas to be covered throughout the doctoral process.
-The areas are distinguished from departments or degree-granting units.
-The latter provide resources, including coursework and faculty expertise for the Interdisciplinary student to learn and master the areas of study.
-Each area may require courses and expertise from several disciplines; an area may not be synonymous with a single discipline.
+This is the most difficult for scholars used to thinking "disciplinarily," yet the most unique and interesting part of an interdisciplinary proposal.
+This section requires identification and description of three areas that the student will achieve sufficient mastery in during his/her doctoral research.
+The areas may be distinct from departments or degree-granting units.
+The latter provide resources, including coursework and faculty expertise for the interdisciplinary student to learn and master the areas of study.
+Each area may require courses and expertise from several academic units.